vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 ## Tools

 Vitess provides integrations with a variety of popular monitoring tools: Prometheus, InfluxDB and Datadog.
-The core infrastructure uses go's `expvar` package to export real-time variables visible as a JSON structure by browsing to `/debug/vars`.
+The core infrastructure uses go's `expvar` package to export real-time variables visible as a JSON object served by the `/debug/vars` URL.
 The exported variables are CamelCase names.
-These names are algorithmically converted to the appropriate naming standards that the monitoring tools expect.
+These names are algorithmically converted to the appropriate naming standards for each monitoring tool.
 In the sections below, we will be describing the variables as seen in the `/debug/vars` page.

 The two critical Vitess processes to monitor are vttablet and vtgate.
 Additionally, we recommend that you setup monitoring for the underlying mysql instances as commonly recommended in the mysql community.

+Beyond what the tools export, it is important to also monitor system resource usage: CPU, memory, network and disk usage.

+There is a [popular mixin](https://github.com/vitessio/vitess/tree/master/vitess-mixin) contributed by [Slack](https://slack.com) that is based on how they monitor Vitess internally.
+It can be used as a starting point if you intend to use Prometheus and Grafana.

 Beyond the monitoring variables, the Vitess processes export additional information about their status on other URL paths.
 Some of those pages are for human consumption, and others are machine-readable meant for building automation.